What is a scenic byway?

 In order to apply for a national scenic byway designation, a road must first be distinguished as a state, tribal, or federal agency scenic byway.
 State scenic byways programs are grassroots collaborative efforts to recognize outstanding roadways.
 Communities typically work closely with local and state agencies including their state department of transportation and tourism offices to preserve and promote the unique qualities and character of the road.
 There are state scenic byways programs in every state.

 What roads are scenic byways?
 Are there any scenic byways in my state?

 You can view a complete list of national scenic byways here.
 Scenic America also offers detailed PDF maps of each state showing its state scenic byways as well as the National Scenic Byways that fall within its borders on this page.

 How does a road apply for a scenic byway designation?

-In order to become a National Scenic Byway, a road must first be recognized as a state scenic byway.
+In order to become a national scenic byway, a road must first be recognized as a state, tribal, or federal agency scenic byway.
 Contact the byways coordinator at your state’s department of transportation for specific details.
 Applications for the National Scenic Byways Program are administered by the Federal Highway Administration.
 After the passage of the Reviving America’s Scenic Byways Act of 2019, FHWA solicited nominations for National Scenic Byways.
 The nomination procedures used in 2020 are outlined here.

 When will new national designees be announced?